top of page

 From Pump Peak (the first peak), it's only about 20 minutes to the second peak, officially known as Tim Jones Peak.

-Looking towards Mt Seymour summit from Tim Jones Peak in 2021 (furthest back left)
+Looking towards Mt Seymour summit (on the left) from Tim Jones Peak

 View of the Indian Arm from Tim Jones Peak

 From Tim Jones Peak (the 2nd peak), it's about 25-30 minutes to the final Mount Seymour summit.
-In the winter, a lot of people don't go all the way because from Tim Jones Peak, you have to descend and traverse laterally across a steep slope.
-It's easy for an experienced hiker but can be nerve-racking for inexperienced travelers.
+In the winter, a lot of people don't go all the way because from Tim Jones Peak, you have to laterally cross a steep slope.
+It can be sketchy at times, especially if the snow is icy.

-The Indian Arm from Mt Seymour peak in 2021
+The Indian Arm from Mt Seymour peak (final summt!)

 Seymour river valley

-Looking north towards Runner Peak (snowy hump) and Mount Elsay (further peak in foreground)
+Looking north towards Runner Peak (snowy hump in foreground) and Mount Elsay (on left)

 Behind me is Mount Burwell and Cathedral Mountain.
 This was in June 2022.